 Impact in the field—How has the person’s work had a demonstrable impact on internet freedom and digital rights, either locally, regionally, or globally? (positively for the Heroes, or negatively for the Villains)

-Embodiment of the Principles— How have the 13 Principles of human rights and electronics surveillance played a part in that work?
+— How have the 13 Principles of human rights and electronics surveillance played a part in that work?

 Diverse representation —Do the awardees represent a diverse range of voices and regions?

 Connection to users at risk—How has the person’s work impacted those most prone to marginalization?